expressjs/expressjs.com/en/advanced/best-practice-performance.md

 }))
 </code></pre>

-For more information about error-handling using promises, see:
+For more information about error-handling by using promises, see:

 * [Asynchronous Error Handling in Express with Promises, Generators and ES7](https://strongloop.com/strongblog/async-error-handling-expressjs-es7-promises-generators/)
 * [Promises in Node.js with Q – An Alternative to Callbacks](https://strongloop.com/strongblog/promises-in-node-js-with-q-an-alternative-to-callbacks/)